Make a Difference in a Child's Life.

 Kindergarten, Elementary, Middle School, High School

-Volunteers have the opportunity to work one-on-one with a student, establishing a unique and rewarding mentoring relationship in either the AEP (After School Enrichment Program) which serves children in grades K-5 or the CPP (College Prep Program) which serves students in grades 6-12.
+Volunteers have the opportunity to work one-on-one or in small groups with students, establishing a unique and rewarding mentoring relationship in the After School Enrichment Program (AEP), which serves children in grades K-5, or the College Prep Program (CPP), which serves students in grades 6-12.
+There are also a few virtual tutoring opportunities available for the College Prep Program, this is allowed if approved by the Volunteer Coordinator and Director of Education.
+Volunteer shifts for the afternoon sessions are from 3:30 p.m. - 6:00 p.m., Monday through Friday.